Understanding the temperature response of biological systems: Part I -- Phenomenological descriptions and microscopic models: Introduction

 Several reviews have compared empirical fitting functions and discussed their statistical performance and biological interpretation \cite{quinn2017critical,kontodimas2004models,kontopoulos_no_2024,angilletta2006thermal}.
-Here, we take a different approach and contrast them to mechanistic models.
-We first review \textit{phenomenological models}, which provide compact empirical descriptions of rate–temperature curves and TPCs and help define operational quantities such as $T_{\mathrm{o}}$, $W$, and thermal limits.
-We then turn to \textit{mechanistic models}, organized into three levels: (i) \textit{microscopic} reaction-level theories (Arrhenius, Eyring, Kramers, enzyme stability); (ii) \textit{deterministic network models}, in which temperature modulates the kinetics of interconnected biochemical pathways; and (iii) \textit{stochastic network models}, including Markov-chain and mean–first-passage frameworks for multistep or conformationally complex processes.
-Together, these perspectives demonstrate that temperature shapes biological function across scales in diverse manners, but that thermal responses typically arise from a shared basis of physical principles.
+Here, we take a different approach by organizing models according to their level of description, as summarized in Fig.~\ref{fig1}D. In this first part, we focus on phenomenological models, which provide compact empirical descriptions of rate–temperature curves and thermal performance curves and define operational quantities such as $T_{\mathrm{o}}$, $W$, and thermal limits.
+We then review microscopic single-reaction level theories—including Arrhenius, Eyring, Kramers, and enzyme-stability models—which derive temperature dependence from physical and chemical principles but treat reactions in isolation.
+Together, these approaches describe how temperature affects individual processes and observed rate curves, while remaining agnostic about how system-level temperature responses emerge from interacting pathways.
+Network-level deterministic and stochastic models that address this emergence are discussed in Part II \cite{Jacobs_review_pII}.